InternetOfPins/OnePin/README.md

 Using c++ type level programming to overlay existing frameworks with zero-cost.

-By zero-cost we mean: the abstraction will either be absent or
+By zero-cost we mean: the abstraction will either be absent or represent the functionality.

 **Zero-cost** meta-programming with static inline functions.